Draa valley

 The making of Tamegroute pottery

-The Upper Draa River valley, about 200 kilometreslong, consists of six major stretches oases of palm groves
+The Upper Draa River valley, stretching about 200 kilometers, consists of six major oasis stretches with palm groves.

 1